Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 If you are unable to reach us by phone, submit your inquiry via email at email@example.com.
 More Info

 Nursing Home Administrator licenses expire on July 31 of odd years (e.g., 2019, 2021).

-Several weeks before the expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-To renew an active license, you will be asked to attest to completing the required continuing education (CE).
-Section 5.0 of the Board’s Rules and Regulations explains the CE requirements.
-Following the renewal, a percentage of licensees will be randomly selected for audit of their CE.
+For detailed information about CE and audit requirements, see the Continuing Education and Audit Information webpage or see Section 5.0 of the Board’s Rules and Regulations.
+After the renewal, a percentage of licensees will be randomly selected for audit of their CE.

-If you do not renew your license before the expiration date, your license will lapse.
-It is illegal to practice or hold yourself out as a Nursing Home Administrator in Delaware while your license is lapsed.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.